-The number of turns of spiral inductor has a trade-off between layout area and mutual inductance.
+The number of turns of spiral inductor has a trade-off between layout area and mutual inductances of segments.
 In CMOS chips, huge layout of spiral inductors, e.g., $500 \,\mu\text{m} \times 500 \,\mu\text{m}$ is not preferable from the viewpoint of fabrication cost.
 On the other hands, inner spiral trace degrades average inductance per line length because magnetic flux penetrating the metal trace is counteracted by eddy current as known as Lenz's law.
 Thus, many numbers of turns are not preferable.
 In addition, the diameter also has a trade-off, and it is determined by the number of turns and required inductance.

-The line space of spiral inductor should be minimized to reduce mutual inductance.
+The line space of spiral inductor should be minimized to reduce mutual inductances of segments.
 Line-to-line capacitance is usually small because of thin metal thickness.
 Wider metal can improve resistive loss of spiral metal while it has larger parasitic capacitance between metal and substrate.
 The parasitic capacitance lowers self-resonance frequency, which also degrades peak quality factor.
-The wider metal also causes degradation of mutual inductance per length.
+The wider metal also causes degradation of average inductance per line length.
 Quality factor of peak frequency can be simply obtained by the following equation.